AdrianAntico/AutoQuant/README.md

 For generating the equivalent features built from DT_GDL_Feature_Engineering() for a set of new records as rapidly as possible.
 I used this to create the feature vectors for scoring models in production.
 This function is for generating lags and moving averages (along with lags and moving averages off of time between records), for a partial set of records in your data set, typical new records that become available for model scoring.
 Column names and ordering will be identical to the output from the corresponding DT_GDL_Feature_Engineering() function, which most likely was used to create features for model training.

 ##### **Partial_DT_GDL_Feature_Engineering2()**
-Another way to compute the same features for a partial set of records as the Partial_DT_GDL_Feature_Engineering() funciton.
+Another way to compute the same features for a partial set of records as the Partial_DT_GDL_Feature_Engineering() function.
 This version can run quicker for data sets where moving average features have long windows and the lag list is short.
 You can benchmark both the original and this version to see which one runs faster for your data.

 ##### **Scoring_GDL_Feature_Engineering()**
 This function runs internally inside the CARMA functions but might have use outside of it.
 It is for scoring a single record, for no grouping variables, or one record per group level when a single group is utilized.
 Generates identical column names as the DT_GDL_Feature_Engineering() function and the Partial_GDL_Feature_Engineering() function.

 ##### **AutoWord2VecModeler()**
 Generate a specified number of vectors for each column of text data in your data set and save the models for re-creating them later in the scoring process.
+You can choose to build individual models for each columns or one model for all your columns.

 ##### **ModelDataPrep()**
 Rapidly convert "inf" values to NA, convert character columns to factor columns, and impute with specified values for factor and numeric columns.

 ##### **DummifyDT()**
-Rapidly dichotomize a list of columns in a data table (N+1 columns for N levels using one hot encoding or N columns for N levels otherwise)
+Rapidly dichotomize a list of columns in a data table (N+1 columns for N levels using one hot encoding or N columns for N levels otherwise).
+Several other arguments exist for outputting and saving factor levels for model scoring processes, which are used internally in the AutoXGBoost__() suite of modeling functions.

 ##### **AutoDataPartition()**
 This function is designed to achieve a few things that standard data partitioning processes or functions don't handle.
 First, you can choose to build any number of partitioned data sets beyond the standard train, validate, and test data sets.
 Second, you can choose between random sampling to split your data or you can choose a time-based partitioning.
 Third, for the random partitioning, you can specify stratification columns in your data to stratify by in order to ensure a proper split amongst your categorical features (E.g. think MultiClass targets).
 Lastly, it's 100% data.table so it will run fast and with low memory overhead.